 Purposes for which we will use your personal data

 Note that we may process your personal data for more than one lawful ground depending on the specific purpose for which we are using your data.
-Please contact us if you need details about the specific legal ground we are relying on to process your personal data where more than one ground has been set out.
+Please contact us if you need details about the specific legal ground we are relying on to process your personal data where more than one ground has been set out in the attached document.

 Change of purpose